 After our insanely awesome 2009 Acura MDX, we decided that for our next vehicle that we no longer needed a three-row crossover, and would rather have something a bit smaller and easier to handle and park.
 Truth be told, neither Kristen nor myself are big car people – we’ve always preferred small cars.
 The only reason we got the earlier large crossover SUVs was out of necessity of having two children and all the associated stuff.

 Yes, I can already sense the obligatory comments about how your family of six got by with just a VW Beetle when you were growing up.
 Sorry, but I’m not that kind of person.

 The RX is eminently popular with soccer Moms everywhere, but to me the car had some significant flaws.
 For starters, the interior, while nice, was nowhere up to the standards of a luxury car.
-If you enlarge the picture above, you can see that there are mismatched plastic textures, and hard plastics all over the place.
+If you enlarge the picture above, you can see that there are mismatched plastic textures and hard plastics all over the place.
 For a luxury car, Lexus was surprising stingy with the amount of wood trim on the dash (none).
-It also had one of the worst infotainment system I’ve ever used (OK, second worst: Mercedes Benz COMMAND is the worst).
+It also had one of the worst infotainment systems I’ve ever used (OK, second-worst: Mercedes Benz COMMAND is the worst).
 The system was slow and sluggish, and the mouse control is no substitute for a proper touch screen.